GoogleCloudPlatform/gcr-cleaner/README.md

 - `tag_filter` - Used for tags regexp definition to define pattern to clean, requires `allow_tagged` must be true.
-For example: use `-tag-filter "^dev.+$"` to limit cleaning only on the tags with begining with is `dev`.
+For example: use `-tag-filter "^dev.+$"` to limit cleaning only on the tags with beginning with is `dev`.
 The default is no filtering.
 The regular expression is parsed according to the [Go regexp package syntax](https://golang.org/pkg/regexp/syntax/).

+- `dry_run` - If set to true, will not delete anything and outputs what would have been deleted.

 ## Running locally